Building your DIY conservatory is easy.

 Installing a conservatory may seem a little daunting at first, but there’s no reason to fear.
 If 89-year old Frank Clark can do it, then so can you!

-And the fact that you can save thousands of pounds by choosing to build the extension yourself, makes it more than worth it.
+And the fact you can save thousands of pounds by choosing to build your own conservatory makes it more than worth it.

-If you really don’t want to build a conservatory yourself, then you can always hire a local builder or one of our fully vetted Approved Conservatory Installers to do all the construction work – and still save money.
+If you really don’t want to build your own conservatory, then you can always hire a local builder or one of our fully vetted Approved Conservatory Installers to do all the construction work – and still save money.

 You can take things at your own pace.
 It’s possible to build a DIY conservatory in just a few days, but some choose to take their time.